theias/ias_package_shell/README.md

 ### "Progressive Framework"

-A "Progressive Framework" accomodates for future groth without encumbering newcomers.
+A "Progressive Framework" accommodates for future growth without encumbering newcomers.
 Certain aspects of packaging have been abstracted away simply by specifying directories into which to put files.